Process Nodes

 Process Node Occurrence:

-If a process node is used multiple times in a process, each node will be a separate occurrence of that same process node.
-Occurrences can have different treatment selections and station routing on part numbers, recipes, specs, and other places that use a default process.
+If a Process Node is used multiple times in a Process, each Node will be a separate occurrence of that same Process Node.
+Occurrences can have different Treatment selections and Station routing on Part Numbers, Recipes, Specs, and other entities that use a default Process.
+On the Part Number Process Tree for any Part which is assigned to such a Process, you can enter differing work instructions for each occurrence of the duplicated Node.

-• This will allow more precise control of all work order and sales orders
+• This allows precise control of all Work Orders and Sales Orders.

 Was this article helpful?